Sheikh-Nabil/Capital-Bike-Share/README.md

   <img width="300" height="100" src="https://www.codeacademyberlin.com/static/ecdc3d3b1090c073cbccd8d542bc50e7/flask.svg">
 </p>

 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
-It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.In this stage, we made an app with Flask to get a prediction of rented bikes per hour by using AdaBoostRegressor as regression.
+It takes an input of weekday, hour, month, member type and is a holiday or not, and gives a prediction of bike usage within the hour.
 The app is launched on [Heroku](https://devcenter.heroku.com/) which can be accessed [here](https://bike-share-count.herokuapp.com).